Scott Ellsworth (author): The Secret Game

 In the 1990s, while researching a proposed book about the history of basketball, Ellsworth uncovered the existence of a clandestine, integrated college basketball game that took place in Durham, North Carolina in 1944.
 The game, which featured the Eagles of the North Carolina College for Negroes versus an all-white wartime basketball team from the Duke University Medical School, not only directly defied segregation practices in the South, but was a precursor to the Civil Rights Movement.
 Ellsworth’s book, The Secret Game: A Wartime Story of Courage, Change, and Basketball’s Lost Triumph (2015) won the 2016 PEN/ESPN Award for Literary Sports Writing, while Booklist called Ellsworth “a historian with the soul of a poet.”

 The World Beneath Their Feet

 Drawing upon his own mountaineering experience, in 2020 Ellsworth published The World Beneath Their Feet: Mountaineering, Madness, and the Deadly Race to Summit the Himalayas.
 Set against the backdrop of the coming of World War II and the rise of the Indian independence movement, the book charted the race between British, German, and American climbers to be the first to successfully climb the world’s highest and most treacherous mountains.
 Winner of the 2021 National Outdoor Book Award for History and Biography, and a finalist for the 2021 William Hill Sports Book of the Year, The World Beneath Their Feet has been translated into Italian, Polish, Czech, and Slovak editions.

 Midnight on the Potomac

-Ellsworth’s fifth book, Midnight on the Potomac: The Last Year of the Civil War, the Lincoln Assassination, and the Rebirth of America, will be published on July 15, 2025.
+Ellsworth’s fifth book, Midnight on the Potomac: The Last Year of the Civil War, the Lincoln Assassination, and the Rebirth of America, was published on July 15, 2025.